 Appeal Process - A student whose aid has been suspended and has documentable mitigating circumstances, such as a death in the family or an illness, may appeal his/her aid suspension.
 The student's appeal must include why he/she failed to make satisfactory academic progress and what has changed that will allow the student to make satisfactory academic progress at the end of the semester.
 To appeal, a student must submit a Satisfactory Academic Appeal form with non-returnable supporting documentation.
-The appeal and documentation must be submitted within fourteen (14) calendar days of the date of the financial aid suspension notification.
-The date the documents are considered submitted is the receipt or postmarked date of the final documentation.
+The appeal and documentation must be submitted within 14 calendar days of the date of the financial aid suspension notification.
 The appeal form can be obtained from the Office of Financial Aid.

-The Academic Dean, after consulting with the Financial Aid Director, will notify the student in writing of the appeal decision.
+The Financial Aid Director, will notify the student in writing of the appeal decision.
 In the event the appeal is granted, the student will be placed on Financial Aid Probation.
 Please note: If an appeal is granted, the student MUST meet with his/her academic advisor to develop an Academic Performance Improvement Plan.